Yusuf-S-Aytekin/UC-Davis-SQL-for-Data-Science-Capstone-Project/README.md

 ### About the _Code_ Folder

 -- ERD.vuerd file is for creating the ER diagram.
-You need to download the ERD Editor extension in VSCode to use this.
+You need to download the ERD Editor extension in VSCode to create the diagram.

 -- You can run the SportsStats.session.sql file to create the tables in ERD.